afrut/learn-gcp/notes.md

 ## Access Management and Security
 - An **organization** can contain many **folders**.
 A folder can contain many **projects**.
 These inherit policies hierarchically.
 - Billing of services occurs at the project level.
+- Maintain a separate project for each environment (development/test, staging, production).
 - Data in GCP is encrypted in transit and at rest automatically.
 Google also automatically handles the management of these encryption keys.
 - Encryption of data at rest occurs at multiple levels:
     - **Platform level** uses AES256 and AES128 encryption